dimxy/doc-dev/first-cc-heir.md

 }
 ```

-The second implementation level is located in the heir cc contract source file src/heir.cpp.
+The second implementation level is located in the 'Heir' cc contract source file src/heir.cpp.
 Here is the skeleton of the heirfund rpc implementation.
 ```
 // heirfund transaction creation code, src/cc/heir.cpp